lfenzo/Impostor.jl/docs/src/developer_guide.md

 ## Design and Structure

-Impostor doesn't magically generates valid names, street names, addreses or credit card numbers out of thin air, of course.
+Impostor doesn't magically generate valid names, street names, addreses or credit card numbers out of thin air, of course.
 Its generation process is based on the information contained in several `.csv` files structured according to which provider, content and locale each data refers to.